gciurpita/Interlock/ReadMe.md

 </blockquote></pre>

 Routes are described in the routes table, <i>routes []</i>.
-Each entry includes a pair a buttons that can be presses simultaneously and one or more switch machine position references (i.e. pointers).
+Each entry specifies a pair a buttons and one or more switch machine position references (i.e. pointers).

 <blockquote><pre>